syrkis/miiii/paper/main.typ

 // )<valid_f1_hinton>

 // The f1 score of the tasks in $cal(T)$ on the train data during training is shown in @train_f1_hinton, and the f1 score of the tasks in $cal(T)$ on the validation data during training is shown in @valid_f1_hinton.
+//
+= Further work

+The mysteries of primes and deep learning are both plentiful, and there are many fundamental questions to be answered in mixing the two.
+How does training a model on $p$ affect it performance on a $q > p$.
+How does predicting divisibility directly, compare to predicting remainders (both have been explored in this setup).
+In this spirit, the code associated with this paper is available as a pypi package, and can be installed with `pip install miiii`.

 = Conclusion

 The sudden learning of 25 tasks, after having generalized independently to a joint solution to the first four, indicates that. there is indeed an assiting effect to having multiple tasks in the development of these circuits.
 Masking away those four tasks delays grokking beyond the epochs feasible to train for within the experiment at hand.

+#bibliography("zotero.bib")

+#pagebreak()

+#appendix[
+  #heading(level: 1, "Appendix", numbering: none)
+  = Subsymbolic implementation of $f(x, y)$<subsymbolic>

+  #figure(
+    image("figs/4a98603ba79c4ed2895f9670/acc_train_training.svg"),
+  )

+]